Queen of the Ring tournament: Queen gimmick

-Similar to the King of the Ring tournament, the prize for winning the Queen's Crown tournament is earning the title of "Queen", though unlike the King of the Ring tournament, the winner is simply called "Queen" instead of "Queen of the Ring".
-As several King of the Ring winners have taken on a king's gimmick with varying degrees of indulgence, inaugural Queen's Crown winner Zelina Vega adopted a queen's gimmick and began to refer to herself as Queen Zelina.
+Similar to the King of the Ring tournament, the prize for winning the Queen of the Ring tournament is earning the title of "Queen of the Ring"; it was originally simply "Queen" in 2021 when the tournament that year was called Queen's Crown.
+As several King of the Ring winners took on a king's gimmick with varying degrees of indulgence, inaugural women's winner Zelina Vega adopted a queen's gimmick and began to refer to herself as Queen Zelina.
 She began wearing a crown, a cape, and carrying a scepter, while speaking and acting in a regal manner, though acting more like a tyrannical queen due to Vega portraying a heel.
 After taking a brief hiatus in mid-2022, Vega returned in October and dropped the queen gimmick.

 2021 tournament

-The 2021 Queen's Crown was the inaugural edition of the Queen's Crown tournament.
+The 2021 Queen's Crown was the inaugural edition of the Queen of the Ring tournament, and the only version to be called Queen's Crown.
 Consisting of eight female wrestlers, four each from the Raw and SmackDown brands, the tournament was divided into two brackets, one for each brand, and the winners of each bracket faced each other in the final.
 The inaugural tournament began on the October 8 episode of SmackDown and continued to be held across episodes of Raw and SmackDown.
 It concluded at the Crown Jewel pay-per-view and livestreaming event on October 21, 2021.
 In the final, SmackDown's Zelina Vega defeated Raw's Doudrop to become the inaugural winner.

 Bracket

-2023 tournament
+List of winners

-The 2023 Queen's Crown is the upcoming second edition of the Queen's Crown tournament.
-While it is unknown when the tournament will start, it will conclude at the King and Queen of the Ring pay-per-view and livestreaming event on May 27, 2023.
+A women's world championship match at SummerSlam would become an additional permanent prize beginning in 2024, with the winner specifically earning a match for the women's world championship of their respective brand at the event.